 To solve this problem in the Google Search Console for WordPress users, open your WordPress admin dashboard, Click on Settings select Permalinks scroll down, and click Save Changes.

 You are expected to do nothing about the permalinks that will alter the way your URL displays, as it is not the cause of the problem.
 Just save the permalink settings exactly the way it is.

 To make the permalinks update reflect fast, go back to your Google Search Console, delete the old sitemap, and add it again.
 The error will be gone.

 You can also give it some time, before a day or two the permalinks update in Google Webmaster and the error will disappear.

 If you use other frameworks which is not WordPress, look for a way to update the permalinks.
 Hopefully, the problem will be solved.

 “Your Sitemap appears to be an HTML page.
-Please use a supported sitemap format instead” is common mostly with WordPress sites.
+Please use a supported sitemap format instead” which is common mostly with WordPress sites.

 To avoid the problem completely, you are expected to always update your WordPress Permalinks immediately after restoring a backup.

-Aside from restoring a backup, whenever you come across such problem also update your WordPress permalinks, it has always solved this Google Search Console problem.
+Aside from restoring a backup, whenever you come across such a problem also update your WordPress permalinks, it has always solved this Google Search Console problem.

 A sitemap that appears as an HTML page can hinder your website’s SEO efforts.